ravilach/Kendrick-Labernetes/README.md

 > The app will be available at [http://localhost](http://localhost), served by nginx over port 80.

-## CI/CD: Build and Push Docker Image with GitHub Actions

-This project includes a sample GitHub Actions workflow to build and push the Docker image to DockerHub on every push to `main`.

-1. Set up your DockerHub credentials as GitHub repository secrets:
-   - `DOCKER_USERNAME`
-   - `DOCKER_PASSWORD`
-2. On push to `main`, the workflow in `.github/workflows/docker-image.yml` will build and push the image tagged as `kendrick-labernetes:latest`.

-## Infrastructure: Provision MongoDB EC2 Instance with Terraform

-Sample Terraform configuration is provided in the `terraform/` folder to create an Amazon EC2 instance and install MongoDB.
+# CI/CD and Infrastructure
+This repository no longer includes the sample GitHub Actions workflows or Terraform configuration.
+Remove or ignore files in `.github/workflows` and the `terraform/` folder if present in your clone.

 # Kendrick-Labernetes